NickGhignatti/casimo/docs/report.md

 and all movement managers depend only on this trait, not on the concrete implementation of the `Customer`.
 Two movement managers have been implemented:
 - **Boid-like movement**: this implements the boid-like movement described in the user requirements section.
 It is obtained by combining three other managers, each one implementing one of the three boid-like rules: **Separation**, **Alignment** and **Cohesion**.
 Since the boids logic for a single customer need not only its position and velocity, but also information about the other customers, the `Boids.State` case class is defined, which contains all the information needed to compute the movement of the boid.
 Then an adapter manager is defined to adapt the `SimulationState` to the necessary `Boids.State` and vice versa.
-This allows to keep the movement logic independent from the simulation state.
+This allows to keep the movement logic independently from the simulation state.
 The following class diagram describes the dependencies taking as example the `AlignmentManager`, the `SeparationManager` and the `CohesionManager` are implemented in the same way:
 ```mermaid
 classDiagram
 class Movable {